htoma/Synopsis/README.md

 # Synopsis
-Creates a summary for a text
+Creates summary for a text based on sentence intersection